Ask the Right Questions, Get the Answers You Need

 When you meet with a potential roofing contractor, getting the financial estimate is actually a very small portion of the process.
 It is important to understand how they plan to approach your project.
 Your contractor should be prepared to provide you a full scope of work and outline what you should expect when getting a new roof.
 Here are a few examples of questions to consider:

 - Do they install drip edge or edge metal when they install the new roof?
 They certainly should.
 Reputable contractors know they absolutely cannot skip this part, as it can lead to water damage.
-Drip edge or edge metal is installed under the shingle to prevent water from getting trapped behind it and protects the wood and fascia on your roof.
+Drip edge or edge metal is installed under the shingle to prevent water from getting trapped behind it and protect the wood and fascia on your roof.

 - Do they clean up when the project is over?
 You do not want to be responsible for the large amount of refuse that collects during a roofing project.
 The company you choose should bring a container to store the refuse during the job.
 Make sure to ask where the contractors plan to store the refuse as well, as it can get pretty heavy.
 It is likely to be heavy enough to cause damage to your driveway if the container is stored there.
 A reputable contractor should be able to account for how they will handle the heavy container on your driveway.

 - What is their plan for a rainy day?
 For Florida residents, inclement weather is always the wild card when planning a roofing project.
-Many contractors will not take off your old roof is the threat of rain or severe weather is too high.
+Many contractors will not take off your old roof if the threat of rain or severe weather is too high.
 More so, they will have a plan in place if it does rain as they are completing your project.

 9. Do they have relationships with any local new construction home builders?